mythril-forge/homebrew-classes/barbarian/barbarian-primal-champion.md

 ## Primal Champion
 At 20th level, you embody the power of the wilds.
-Your Strength and Constitution scores increase by 4.
+Your Strength and Constitution Ability Scores increase by 4.
 Your maximum for those scores is now 24.

 <!--